Some test text!

 The tools expose an API which makes adding or overriding PDF interaction behaviour easy.
 This is done by implementing the

-There are three methods that allow you to be notified of, and if desired modify or prevent, default behaviour from occuring.
-For all three methods, if
+There are several methods that allow you to be notified of, and if desired modify or prevent, default behaviour from occuring.
+For all methods, if

 false is returned, then the default behaviour will not occur.